Blue Chip and Million Dollar Mustangs

 Shelby prototype Mustang Race Car

 Records are made to be broken, and just when we thought nothing could top the huge Bullitt sale, along came another one of Carroll Shelby’s originals.
 The 1965 prototype Shelby GT350R Mustang that started the legendary race program for Shelby American is the most desirable of all Carroll Shelby’s pony cars.
-This was proven in mid-2020 when it sold for a staggering $3,850,000, making it for now, the “King Mustang.”1965 Shelby GT350R Prototype1965 Shelby GT350R Prototype
+This was first proven in mid-2020 when it sold for a staggering $3,850,000, making it, at least for a while, the “King Mustang.”
+However, the story didn’t end there.
+In 2022, it crossed the auction block again, and was sold for $3,750,000.
+Although this is down from the 2020 sale, it still is the highest priced Mustang sold at auction.1965 Shelby GT350R Prototype1965 Shelby GT350R Prototype

 Table of Mustangs Bid or Sold for $1 Million or More